karayamanemre/math-magicians/README.md

 - To clone my repository run this command `git clone https://github.com/karayamanemre/math-magicians.git`
 - Run npm install to install the dependencies.
-- Open the dist/index.html file with a browser.
+- Run npm start to start the app.

 ## Authors